ironcev/sharpen.rocks/content/_index.md

     tagline: Consistency matters.
 Your preferences as well.
     copy: Once configured on your project, Sharpen ensures that C# language features are consistently used over the whole code base.

-  - heading: Code Refactorings on Arbitrary Scale
+  - heading: Code Refactoring on Arbitrary Scale
     image_path: /images/features/code-refactorings.svg
     tagline: Safely refactor your code by a single mouse click.
     copy: Sharpen can refactor your code on an arbitrary scale.
-At the same time it gives you full control over the scope and nature of the refactorings.
+At the same time, it gives you full control over the scope and nature of the refactorings.

-  - heading: Improving the Design on a Larger Scope
+  - heading: Improving Code on a Larger Scope
     image_path: /images/features/improving-the-design.svg
     tagline: Still having BackgroundWorkers in your code?
     copy: It's time to replace them with async-await!
-Sharpen comes with an intelligent heuristics that recognizes potential improvements of your code base on a larger scope.
+Sharpen is equipped with an intelligent heuristics that recognizes potential improvements of your code on a broader scope.

   - heading: Extensive Documentation on C# Language
     image_path: /images/features/extensive-documentation.svg
     tagline: Tired of searching for new C# features in random blog posts?
-    copy: Sharpen comes with a built-in extensive documentation on C# language features.
+    copy: Sharpen comes with extensive built-in documentation on C# language features.
 It's a one-stop-shop for everything you ever wanted to know about the design and evolution of C#.

 sections: